 If you have a neighbour who isn’t comfortable using the internet, they can contact Simon Oldridge on 07889 379910 for help submitting their data.

 Graphs and data on this page will update automatically 5 or 10 mins after you enter your data.

-The more people that participate, the better our estimated emissions will be.
+Currently around 14% of households in the parish have participated.
+The more houses, the better our estimated emissions will be.
 The following graph shows how many households have participated so far, out of a total of 356 houses.

 If you want to review the calculations behind the above graphs, the following table shows the data used to generate the above charts.
 Any feedback gratefully received.

 NB No individual data will be shown.
 This project is about reducing the carbon emissions of the whole parish.

 For, further detail on the methodology used, including why wood isn’t included, click here